 - 1.1 This is a private plan change request under the Resource Management Act 1991 ("the Act") by Fletcher Residential Ltd ("Fletcher Residential").
-The request seeks to amend the zoning and district plan provisions applying in the Auckland District Plan: Operative Auckland City Isthmus section 1999 ("Isthmus District Plan") to the former Winstone Aggregates and Mt Roskill Borough Council quarries and adjacent land at Three Kings. - 1.2 This document comprises the planning report, assessment of effects, statutory analysis, and associated reports contained in the private plan change package. - 1.3 The reports forming part of this plan change request are: - a) Planning report Tattico (this report) - b) Report from the General Manager of Fletcher Developments, Bernie Chote - b) Urban design report dKO Architecture - c) Landscape report SurfaceDesign, Inc - d) Cultural review Design Tribe - e) Transport report Traffic Design Group (TDG) - f) Infrastructure report Harrison Grierson - g) Stormwater management report Pattle Delamore Partners Ltd - h) Geotechnical report Tonkin and Taylor - i) Management of contaminated land report Pattle Delamore Partners Ltd - j) Economic assessment Property Economics. - 1.4 This private plan change request demonstrates that this proposal meets the statutory obligations of the Act, including the assessment required under section 32 of the Act.
-This document is the evaluation report that is required to be prepared by section 32.
+It seeks to amend the zoning and district plan provisions applying in the Auckland District Plan: Operative Auckland City Isthmus section 1999 ("Isthmus District Plan") to the former Winstone Aggregates land at Three Kings. - 1.2 This document comprises the planning report, assessment of effects, statutory analysis, and associated reports contained in the private plan change package. - 1.3 The reports forming part of this plan change request are: - a) Planning report Tattico (this report) - b) Report from the General Manager of Fletcher Developments, Bernie Chote - c) Urban design report dKO Architecture - d) Landscape report SurfaceDesign, Inc - e) Cultural review Design Tribe - f) Transport report Traffic Design Group (TDG) - g) Infrastructure report Harrison Grierson - h) Stormwater management report Pattle Delamore Partners Ltd - i) Geotechnical report Tonkin and Taylor - j) Management of contaminated land report Pattle Delamore Partners Ltd - k) Economic assessment Property Economics. - 1.4 This private plan change request demonstrates that this proposal meets the statutory obligations of the Act, including the assessment under section 32 of the Act.
+This document is the evaluation report that is required to be prepared pursuant to section 32.
 The document also provides technical analysis and information that will enable a full understanding of the plan change and its effects. - 1.5 This planning report should be read in conjunction with the other technical reports and urban design analysis forming part of this private plan change request.